Security

 ThreatMitigation

-Server compromiseE2E encryption — server can't read data
+Server compromiseE2E encryption; server can't read data

-Man-in-the-middleIn-person verification — you verify identity yourself
+Man-in-the-middleIn-person verification of identity

-Device theftHardware-backed key storage, optional biometrics
+Device theftOS-level key storage, optional biometrics

 Lost deviceSocial recovery + encrypted backups

-Traffic analysisMessage padding to fixed sizes
+Traffic analysisPadding to standardized bucket sizes

-Replay attacksOne-time tokens, message counters
+Replay attacksOne-time tokens, per-message nonces

 Best Practices